DoubleNy/WADE-HACKATON/README.md

 2. An unsuccessful attempt of creating a fully rdf model from excel file.
   The created graph contains only university and some attributes.

+3. A turtle schema using shacl constraints.

+4. Generated a PNG representation using ref-grapher.

+5. Attempted sparql queries.

 Example: